Form Healthy Habits This Spring

 Make Self-Care a Priority, Not Just a Reward

-Self-care shouldn’t just be a reward for meeting some other goal, and it definitely shouldn’t be limited to when you have spare time—you deserve better!
-And you know what else?
+Self-care shouldn’t just be a reward for meeting some other goal, and it definitely shouldn’t be limited to when you have spare time.
+You deserve better!
+Know what else?
 Taking better care of yourself will leave you feeling more energized and ready to take care of everything else in your life.
 Get away from the self-care-as-a-reward mentality.
 Make yourself a priority, and you’ll feel more empowered and ready to face the challenges each day brings.

 Essential oils and aromatherapy scents can trigger physiological responses.4 Lavender is calming, peppermint is invigorating, lemon is cheering and rosemary is clarifying.
 Learn about the history and benefits of aromatherapy in our Essential Oils and Aromatherapy: Beginner's Guide to Using Essential Oils.